Military's Medical PULHES Grading System

 - H — Hearing and ears.
 The H is PULHES is focused on hearing and any diseases of the ear.

 - E — Eyes.
 The E in PULHES concerns the recruits ability to see to a certain standard and able to see red/green color differences as well as diseases and defects of the eye.

 - S — Stability / Psychiatric.
-This factor concerns personality, emotional stability, and psychiatric diseases.
+The S in PULHES concerns personality, emotional stability, and psychiatric diseases.